yoep/popcorn-fx/README.md

 Add the following options to the `VM Options` in the run configuration of IntelliJ to fix this issue.

     -p "<PATH TO JAVAFX SDK>\lib" --add-modules javafx.controls,javafx.fxml,javafx.swing

+## TODO features

+- Add search
+- Add settings
+- Add favorites
+- Mark as watched when the video is at 90%
+- Resume video on last view time